ethhub-io/ethhub/docs/using-ethereum/mining.md

 ### Sha3Uncles:

-A SHA3 hash of the uncle block data included the block
+A SHA3 hash of the uncle block data included in the block

 _Example: 0x1dcc4de8dec75d7aab85b567b6ccd41ad312451b948a7413f0a142fd40d49347_